Erectile Dysfunction in Australia: an evidence-based guide for men

 Treatment options overview

-- Lifestyle and risk-factor optimisation: sleep, exercise, smoking cessation, alcohol moderation, weight and metabolic health support.
+Sleep, exercise, smoking cessation, alcohol moderation, weight and metabolic health support.

-- Psychological support: performance-anxiety strategies, counselling, and relationship-focused support.
+Performance-anxiety strategies, counselling, and relationship-focused support.

 Treatment is individualised; there is rarely a one-size-fits-all approach.